-(i) The ordinary hours of employment of apprentices shall not in each workshop exceed those of the journeymen.
+(j) The ordinary hours of employment of apprentices shall not in each workshop exceed those of the journeymen.

-1841 Overtime and Shift Work.
+Overtime and Shift Work.

-(k) No apprentice under the age of eighteen years shall be required to work overtime or shift work unless he so desires prevent his attendance at technical school as required by any statute, determination, or regulation applicable to him
+(k) No apprentice under the age of 18 years shall be required to work overtime or shift work unless he so desires.

-No apprentice shall except in an emergency work or be required to work overtime or shift work at times which would
+No apprentice shall except in an emergency work or be required to work overtime or shift work at times which would prevent his attendance at technical school as required by any statute, Determination or regulation applicable to him.